arnaudduval/yeti/doc/source/usage/installation.rst

 *************

 yeti is currently only available for Linux environment.
-For usage in a Microsoft Windows environment, *Windows Subsystem for Linux (WSL) can be used*
+For usage in a Microsoft Windows environment, *Windows Subsystem for Linux (WSL)* can be used.
+A quick tutorial for the installation of WSL can be found :ref:`here <install-wsl>`.

 For a Ubuntu 20.04 distribution, the following packages are required :
  - python3